May 25, 2015

-In the design word, be it digital or print, designers can create the same impact through emotion by offering organic characteristics which attract or engage more users.
-A large part in creating an emotional based design is coming through the web and app world.
-Many of your favorite applications or websites use specific design to target users like you into experiencing a new perspective through their design.
+In the design word, be it digital or print, designers can create the same impact through emotion by offering organic characteristics that attract or engage more users.
+A large part of creating an emotional-based design is coming through the web and app world.
+Many of your favorite applications or websites use specific designs to target users like you into experiencing a new perspective through their design.

 This post explains how emotional design can be a great outlet to provide users with a richer experience than they thought was possible.
 Everything from product packaging to application design and animation can be used to deliver outstanding results.

 What Do You Mean By Emotion?

 Emotion, as defined by good ole’ WikiPedia, means, a person’s state of mind and instinctive responses.
 Translating that into design means something that is memorable or provides a feeling as opposed to just a bland experience.

 The images below express a feeling of patriotism during the summer months of 2015.
 Budweiser, an American-made beer, sports new packaging for a limited time to express the importance of the season and what we fought many years ago to call the land of North America our own.

 Packaging can create an impulse for any consumer to either buy a product or choose it over another.
 The way a product presents itself is just as important as its functionality or quality.
 Manufacturers and distributors use emotional design to stay ahead of the pack by offering something fresh and exciting through its branding.
 Doing so may be costly but the end result is something that lives on with the brand and isn’t overlooked by consumers.

 In the web world, the same rules apply to emotion.
 While the current trend is to present your website in a clean and minimal(flat) manner, it doesn’t always mean you have to follow the same lead.